 “Without doubts one of the biggest challenges of the 21st century is promoting a deeper understanding for the oceans that after all covers 70% of our planet.”
 (Frank Schätzing, Nachrichten aus einem unbekannten Universum, 2007, p.
 554-555, ISBN978-3-462-03786-9)

 To achieve highest popularity it is vital to include civil participants.
 This goal will be achieved by the open-source idea and the concept of a surrounding underwater park.
-Still the project will stay absolutely independent of single-direction or political purposes.
+Still the undersea station will be absolutely independent of single-direction or political purposes.

-Building an underwater habitat is not an easy task.
+Building an undersea station is not an easy task.
 We have to simulate a complete biosphere including food supply, light, breathing gas, heat, energy etc. Beside the technical aspects sufficiently documented by approximately 65 habitats built between 1965 and 1977 it covers many various difficulties like sustainability, extensibility, psychological effects of used colours and acoustics etc.

 To keep the station running a well-thought marketing plan should be done.
 Different groups of participants may have different demands for example on accessibility, location or interior.